java-tools/awe/website/versioned_docs/version-4.2.0/api/include.md

 id: include
 title: Include
 ---
-An `include` is a component which allows you to pick a screen piece and put it inside another screen.
+An `include` is a component which allows you to pick a screen piece and place it inside another screen.
 It's very useful to reuse a piece of code between screens.

 ## XML skeleton